alvinye9/Purdue-AI-Racing-Simulator/docs/GettingStarted/SetupUnityProject/index.md

     - Navigate the directory where the AWSIM repository was cloned to
 ![](image_7.png)

     - The project should be added to `Projects` tab in Unity Hub.
-To launch the project in Unity Editor simply click the `AWSIM` item
+To launch the project in Unity Editor simply click the `Purdue-AI-Racing-Simulator` item
 ![](image_8.png)

     - The project is now ready to use